GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 #### 1. Imaging acquisition parameter file, "datain_topup.txt":
   The parameters totally depend on your imaging acquisition protocal (see Ref: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/TopupUsersGuide#A--datain).
 It's IMPORTANT to setup the correct parameters, as these parameters would impact the final results a lot.
 #### 2. Image parameter configuration file, "\*.cnf":
-  It's also important to setup the correct parameters in the configuration file.
-The parameters totally depend on your image (e.g., dimension, resolution, etc). \
-  3 "\*.cnf" files are provided in the lib folder:
-    a. b02b0.cnf: a generally applicable (default) configration file provided by fsl \
+    b02b0.cnf: a generally applicable (default) configration file provided by fsl
-    b.
-EPI_topup_HLL_fix_conf: a configration file optimized for the mouse data "data_mouse"\
+    EPI_topup_HLL_fix_conf: a configration file optimized for the mouse data "data_mouse"
-    c.
-EPI_topup_HLL_fix_conf2: a configration file optimized for the mouse data "data_rat"
+    EPI_topup_HLL_fix_conf2: a configration file optimized for the mouse data "data_rat" The above 3 "\*.cnf" files are provided in the ./lib/topups folder.
+It's also important to set the parameters up correctly.
+The parameters totally depend on your image (e.g., dimension, resolution, etc).